Benjination/The-Pantry/README.md

 1. Go to the Shopping List view
 2. Select the week you want to shop for
 3. Click "Generate List" to create a categorized shopping list
-4. Use "Create Walmart List" to format for online grocery ordering
+4. Use the action buttons to share, email, or print the list
-5. Print the list for in-store shopping
+5. Copy the list text for use in grocery apps

 ## Features Coming Soon
 - Recipe import from URLs